Massage Schools in Minnesota

 Average yearly salary for massage therapy in Minnesota

 Minnesota has a promising job outlook for massage therapists, so you may find a variety of opportunities after you complete your education.
-From 2012 until 2022, O*Net anticipates an 18% increase in massage therapy job openings in Minnesota.
-This is expected to lead to 100 new job openings per year in this state.
+From 2016 until 2026, CareerOneStop anticipates a 22% increase in massage therapy job openings in Minnesota.
 By starting your career in Minnesota, you may earn a higher-than average salary, as Minnesota salaries tend to be above the national average.
-O*Net reports that massage therapists in Minnesota earn an average salary of $40,100 per year.
+The Bureau of Labor Statistics reports that massage therapists in Minnesota earn an average salary of $50,52 per year.
 A lot may depend on where you work.
 You may open your own massage parlor, which comes with its own expenses and a potentially higher earning potential.
 If you work for a high-end salon or spa, you may be able to increase your earning ability through tips and gratuities.

 Massage therapy is a very diverse field, so completing your education in this field may give you the chance to work in many different settings with a variety of clients.
 Niki Swarthout is a successful massage therapist and private practice owner that thoroughly enjoys her work.
 She notes that this is a very physically demanding job, so you need a lot of physical strength to work in massage therapy every day.
 Swarthout says that one of the most enjoyable aspects of working in massage therapy is helping those who suffer from injuries.
 Bringing relief to patients is incredibly satisfying, particularly when patients have tried many other routes and not found anything that works.
 As a massage therapist, you may work in a salon or spa.
 Many beauty-based businesses offer massage services to clients.
 However, some therapists go on to own their own practices and take on the role of business owner.
 This may allow you slightly more flexibility in your schedule and the freedom to build your business as you wish.
 You may also work on a freelance basis with clients, in nursing homes, or in salons.
 As you near the end of your education, you may wish to look into the different options available in your area and find the options that work best for you.